 Other recommended stays in Port Barton:

-You can also book discounted rates for other resorts in Port Barton here.
+You can also book other resorts in Port Barton here.

 Things to know before you go

-- There are no banks or ATMs in Port Barton.
-Bring every cash that you need before you go.
+• There are no banks or ATMs in Port Barton.
+Bring enough cash with you.

-- Port Barton only has 1 small clinic.
-Exercise caution whenever you go to avoid accidents.
+• Port Barton only has one small clinic.
+Exercise caution and follow local regulations whenever you go to avoid accidents.

 Budget and expenses

-Here’s a summary of expenses for Port Barton.
-Rates provided are updated as of August 2019.
+Here’s a summary of expenses for Port Barton (Updated as of 2020).

-- Boat ride to White Beach – P150 per person/P50 entrance fee per person
+Boat ride to White Beach: P150 per person

-- Tricycle service to Pamuayan Falls – P750 per tricycle (round-trip, good for 3-4 people)
+Tricycle service to Pamuayan Falls: P750 per ride (round-trip, good for 3-4 people)

 There were 5 of us and our budget was approximately P5500-6000 per person.